hashicorp/terraform-provider-aws/website/docs/r/acm_certificate.html.markdown

 * `id` - The ARN of the certificate
 * `arn` - The ARN of the certificate
 * `domain_name` - The domain name for which the certificate is issued
-* `domain_validation_options` - A list of attributes to feed into other resources to complete certificate validation.
+* `domain_validation_options` - Set of domain validation objects which can be used to complete certificate validation.
 Can have more than one element, e.g. if SANs are defined.
 Only set if `DNS`-validation was used.
 * `status` - Status of the certificate.
 * `validation_emails` - A list of addresses that received a validation E-Mail.
 Only set if `EMAIL`-validation was used.